Information for all applicants

 - provides great resources for education and training.

-The UK Data Service is a comprehensive resource funded by the ESRC to support researchers, teachers and policymakers who depend on high-quality social and economic data.
+See Obligations when sharing data on The UK Data Service is a comprehensive resource funded by the ESRC to support researchers, teachers and policymakers who depend on high-quality social and economic data.

 You must familiarise yourself and comply with current legal requirements for storage of and access to data about research participants.
 You must consider the method of keeping personal data about research participants and how to anonymise information about them where appropriate.
-See Management of Personal Data (GDPR)
+See Management of Personal Data (GDPR) in Information for Applicants.

 A duty of confidentiality* exists between researchers and their participants.
 Confidential information revealed to a researcher can only be disclosed to others if the party has given specific authorisation to do so or the researcher is under a legal obligation to disclose it.